 The above guidance applies also to the FG-MV deliverables approved before January 2024.

+SGs interested in starting a work not covered by the FG-MV deliverables are requested to conduct a gap analysis to scope the work within the remit of their terms of reference (ToR).

 4 Review of the results of the Rapporteur Groups (29 July – 2 August 2024, Geneva)